kevinbai0/tscgen/packages/framework/README.md

 }
 ```

-### Reference a Static File with a Static Exports file
+### Reference a Static File with a Single Export File

 ```typescript
 // <projectDir>/response.static.ts